 where $\tilde{R}$ is the semi-major axis of the elliptical DNS binary system.
 By defining

 we find that the gravitons acquire a mass of $m_g$.
-In the scenario, the massive gravitational scalar field $\phi^*$ modifies the Newtonian potential of DNS and contributes to a Yukawa-like one $\sim \frac{e^{-m_sr}}{r}$, which imposes influence on the propagations of tensor gravitational waves, via the entrance of massive scalar component into the propagation of gravitational waves.
-Hence, the gravitons acquire a mass.
-The scalar fluctuation $\sigma$ is the only massless field, which plays the role of Higgs-like field.
+In the scenario, the massive gravitational background scalar field $\phi^*$ modifies the Newtonian potential of DNS and contributes to a Yukawa-like one $\sim \frac{e^{-m_sr}}{r}$.
+The Yukawa-corrected potential has influence on the propagations of tensor gravitational waves, via the entrance of massive scalar component into the e.o.m. of gravitational waves.
+As a consequence, the massive gravitational background scalar field and two external scalar fields, manifested as scalar charges in the effective gravitational constant, have been eaten by the massless gravitons, remaining healthy massive gravitons with five d.o.f..
+The gravitational background scalar fluctuation field $\sigma$ is the only massless field, which plays the role of Higgs-like field.